michealespinola/reddit.wikidownloader/README.md

     4 directories, 21 files

-## Common errors
+## Common Errors

+1. `Error: /r/<subreddit>/wiki, received 403 HTTP response`
+   * *This most likely means that the subreddit's wiki is disabled.*
-1. `prawcore.exceptions.OAuthException: invalid_grant error processing request`
+2. `prawcore.exceptions.OAuthException: invalid_grant error processing request`
-*This most likely means that you misentered your 2FA code.
+   * *This most likely means that you misentered your 2FA code.
 You should also verify your credentials in the `praw.ini` file.*
-2. `FileNotFoundError: [Errno 2] No such file or directory: '[...]config/automoderator.yaml'`
+3. `FileNotFoundError: [Errno 2] No such file or directory: 'wikis/<subreddit>/config/automoderator.yaml'`
-*This most likely means that you are running an older version of the script that did not properly automatically create subdirectories in certain operating system environments. **This has been fixed**.*
+   * *This most likely means that you are running an older version of the script that did not properly automatically create subdirectories in certain operating system environments. **This has been fixed**.*